Crusaders Defeat Bryant & Stratton College

 Dr. Lance Evans Mississippi Superintendent of Education

-Lamar County schools welcomed 10,332 students in the 2024-25 school year, according to the Mississippi Department of Education.
+In Covington County schools, Black students were the most represented ethnic group in the 2024-25 school year, according to the Mississippi Department of Education.

 Trending